BennyClemmens/frontendweb-budget-2526/budget/README.md

-# Budget app - Front end
+# Budget app

 ## Setup

-Install all dependencies using the following command (in the `budget` folder):
+Install all dependencies using the following command:

 ```bash
 pnpm install